Last updated 15 August 2022

 Section 7.4 of the Police Service Administration Act 1990 (Qld) (PSA Act) describes the grounds for disciplinary action for police officers.
 The Police Commissioner or a person holding an appointment as an executive police officer or commissioned police officer of a rank higher than the subject officer (prescribed officer) can order the subject officer to be disciplined in a manner that appears to be appropriate in a particular case (s 7.35 PSA Act).

-Section 7.4(3) of the PSA Act lists the disciplinary sanctions that may be imposed.
-They include:
+Section 7.34 of the PSA Act lists the disciplinary sanctions that may be imposed.
+Depending upon the position held by the prescribed officer, they include:

 - demotion in rank

 - a fine of up to 50 penalty units